 Amy L. Eggert

-Amy L. Eggert is the author of Scattershot: Collected Fictions (Lit Fest Press 2015), a hybrid collection that redefines and re-envisions the trauma narrative.
-Additional recent publications can be found in Cardinal Sins, Bluffs Literary Magazine, and Festival Writer.
-She is currently coauthoring a book with Jane L. Carman that explores the mindset, stigma, and aftermath of suicide.
+Amy L. Eggert is a writer, a teacher, and a mom.
+She is the author of Scattershot: Collected Fictions (Lit Fest Press 2015), a hybrid collection that re-envisions the trauma narrative.
+Additional recent publications can be found in Del Sol Review, Beliveau Review, Midway Journal, Verse of Silence, Cardinal Sins, and Bluffs Literary Magazine.
 Eggert teaches for Bradley University in Peoria, Illinois.

 You’re stretched out over a motel mattress staring up into a chip of neon that streaks the ceiling, its light bleeding in through a gap in the curtains.
 You hear voices, low and disinterested, which could be coming from the next room, from the t.v. at the foot of the bed.